Amateur Radio Station K6JEB

 Here’s a screen shot of the happenings:

-Posted in APRS, ARISS, satellites, space | Comments Off
+Posted in APRS, ARISS, satellites, space | Comments Off on My first contact with the International Space Station RS0ISS-11

 The Antennas.us Quadrifilar Helix antenna works!!!